weepingwitch/willow/README.md

 ```

-in the main function, sysargs returns the command line arguments supplied when the file was interpreted
+in the main function, argv returns the command line arguments supplied when the file was interpreted

 functions can call themselves, allowing recursive programming!

 ```
 #recursively print the factorial#
 fun factorial{
-  #sysargs holds the arguments passed to a function#
+  #argv holds the arguments passed to a function#
-  x = sysargs;
+  x = argv;
   if (x == 1)
   then {
     return x;